gSchool/DNA-release-2/02-Phase-1/03-devops-principles.md

 ### !end-callout

- _A DevSecOps mindset in conjunction with Lean principles recognizes opportunities for continuous improvement everywhere._
+ _A DevOps mindset in conjunction with Lean principles recognizes opportunities for continuous improvement everywhere._

 Continuous improvement occurs when **entire** teams make use of Lean principles to eliminate waste and optimize value streams by:
 * minimizing Work in Progress (WIP)